wleddy/bikeandwalk.org/docs/api/api.md

 Title: Start Count

-*   Input: countingLocationUID
+*   Input: assignmentUID
 *   Output: Data object needed to populate the client count form.
 *   Errors: ID not found, Count already completed, Count start period has expired
 *   Description: Send the data required by the client app to perform the count.
 The data includes the street names and Traveler definitions needed to begin a count.

 Title: Record trip

-*    Input: Unique Trip Identifier (location_ID + datetime string), Trip data
+*    Input: a json formatted string: `Action:"add", tripCnt, tripDate, turnDirection, seqNo, location_ID, traveler_ID, countEvent_ID`
-*    Output: Status code; trip recorded, duplicate trip, count already closed, database not available (resend later)
+*    Output: a json object: {"result":"success", "total": <total trips for this assignment >} The response is always success regardless.
 *    Errors: none
 *    Description: The client app sends data for one or more trips to server for storage.
 Based on the status returned the client app will delete or mark the trip(s) as recorded.
 Any trips that get a "database not available" response will be submitted again.

-Title: Delete Trip
+Title: Undo Trip

-* Input: Unique Trip Identifier (location_ID + datetime string)
+* Input: a json formatted string: `Action:"undo", Location_ID, countEvent_ID, seqNo, tripDate`
-* Output: Status code; ok, trip not found, counting location record closed, database not available (resend later)
+* Output: a json object: {"result":"success", "total": <total trips for this assignment >} The response is always success regardless.
+Also, trips may only be deleted within one minute of the trip time.
 * Errors: none
 * Description: Used to "undo" a single trip by deleting the record.

-Title: End Count
+Title: Total Trips

-*    Input: Count ID, Weather code
+* Input: a json formatted string: `Action:"total", Location_ID, countEvent_ID`
-*    Output: Status code; ok, database not available (resend later)
+* Output: a json object: {"result":"success", "total": <total trips for this assignment >} The response is always success regardless.
+Also, trips may only be deleted within one minute of the trip time.
 * Errors: none
-*    Description: Setting the weather field of the countingLocation table to a non-null value indicates that the count for that location is complete.
-Alternately a countingLocation record is considered closed 24 hours after the end of the count.
-Once closed, no additional changes will be recorded for that countingLocation.
+* Description: Used to get the current trip total for and assignment